BoldizsarP/rest-full/readme.md

 - **getPathZod**
 - getParameterZod

-it is highly recommended that you use getPathZod, as it retrieves the full zod specification and you can cherry pick which objects you want to use.
+it is highly recommended that you use **getPathZod**, as it retrieves the full zod specification and you can cherry pick which objects you want to use.

 [type-guardian](https://www.npmjs.com/package/@bunnio/type-guardian)! keeps a very simple structure for defining zod schemas